The Vermont Statutes Online

-(a) A person may only operate or permit an all-terrain vehicle owned by him or under his or her control to be operated in accordance with this chapter.
+(a) A person shall only operate or permit an all-terrain vehicle owned by him or her or under his or her control to be operated in accordance with this chapter.

-(b) An all-terrain vehicle may not be operated:
+(b) An all-terrain vehicle shall not be operated:

 (2) Across a public highway unless: